Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Proof of Theorem and Theorem

 \begin{proof}[Proof of Theorem \ref{main}, order 20] Let $X$ be a K3 surface with a purely non-symplectic automorphism $\sigma_{20}$ of order $20$.
-By Proposition \ref{prop20}, $\Fix(\sigma_{5})$ contains a curve $C_2$ of genus $2$ and one point.
+By Proposition \ref{prop20} $\Fix(\sigma_{5})$ contains a curve $C_2$ of genus $2$ and one point.

-By Theorem \ref{prop20} the fixed locus of $\sigma_5$ is the union of a curve $C_2$ of genus two and one point.
 The linear system $|C_2|$ defines a morphism $\varphi:X\to \P^2$ of degree two which contracts all smooth rational curves orthogonal to $C_2$.
-Since $\sigma$ leaves $C_2$ invariant, then it induces an automorphism $\bar\sigma$ of $\P^2$.
-Up to a projectivity, we can assume $\bar\sigma$ to be diagonal.
+Since $\sigma$ leaves $C_2$ invariant, then it induces an automorphism $\bar\sigma$ of $\P^2$ which can be assumed to be diagonal.

 Let $\bar\sigma_2=\bar\sigma^{10}$ and assume it has order two.
 Thus its fixed locus is the union of a line and one point, so that $\Fix(\sigma_2)$ contains a fixed curve of genus at most $2$, contradicting the fact that $\sigma_2$ fixes a curve of genus $6$.
 Thus $\sigma_2$ coincides with the covering involution of $\varphi$.